 Our postgraduate teaching includes two courses with a focus on education and development (International and Comparative Education & Education and International Development), which are both part of the Msc Education, Public Policy and Equity.
-In addition to this, the Robert Owen Centre is planning to offer two new Master programmes on education and international development that will start in September 2018.
+In September 2019, we will be part of the European consortium programme M.A. in Education Policies for Global Development (GlobEd).

-Supervision is an integral part of the centre activity and we welcome applications from PhD candidates interested in doing research on educational issues from an international development perspective.
+Doctoral supervision is an integral part of the centre’s activity and we welcome applications from PhD candidates interested in doing research on educational issues from an international development perspective.

-Our experience spans much of the global South as well as the world of aid agencies; current and recent projects have included work in Mexico, Brazil, Chile, Malawi, the Philippines, The Gambia, Rwanda, Vietnam, the Andes region of South America, and China.
+Our experience spans much of the global South as well as the world of aid agencies.
+Current and recent projects have included work in Mexico, Brazil, Chile, Malawi, the Philippines, The Gambia, Rwanda, Vietnam, the Andes region of South America, India and China.
 Current and recent projects include:

 - Examining gender in Higher Education (EGHE): STEM and beyond.
 A UK-African countries network (ESRC)